Gravitational focusing and horizon entropy for higher-spin fields: Introduction

 When this focusing condition is satisfied, the generalised expansion $\Theta$ is well-defined, and it obeys a focusing theorem $\partial_v \Theta \leq 0$ when NEC is provided.
 Moreover, the Wall entropy is well-defined as before, and the laws of thermodynamics continue to hold.
 The generalised expansion can still be interpreted as the divergence of the entropy density-current, and it is a consistent description of entropy production and redistribution.

 It turns out that the existence of Wall entropy relies on a weaker condition---the \emph{averaged focusing condition}

 i.e., the indefinite term can be non-zero locally, but it must be integrated to zero over a compact horizon.
-Subsequently, the generalised expansion exists up to a spatial divergence.
+Subsequently, the generalised expansion is well-defined up to a spatial divergence, i.e., the light rays are allowed to anti-focus locally, but the total anti-focusing will cancel out over the entire compact horizon slice.

 When this averaged condition is violated, it is hard even to discuss the concept of ``focusing'' because the Wall entropy is undefined, and the would-be generalised expansion has no physical meaning.
-One could object to this and insist that it is still a divergence of some ``entropy density-current''.
-But it is not an ``entropy'' as it disregards any thermodynamic law.
+One could object to this and insist that it is still a derivative of some ``entropy density-current''.
+But it is not associated to any entropy as it disregards any thermodynamic law.
 Hence, the ``generalised expansion'' is out of the scope of validity.

 There is a potential way out when the averaged focusing condition is violated: the \emph{dynamical entropy} proposed by Hollands, Wald and Zhang \cite{Hollands:2024vbe}, which is an integral of the improved Noether charge of $\xi$ on the Killing horizon, is still well-defined and it satisfies both the first and the second laws even in the presence of higher-spin fields \cite{Visser:2024pwz}.
 But in this case, the dynamical entropy loses the interpretation as the Wall entropy for the associated generalised apparent horizon $\mathcal{A}$ \cite{HVWYZ}, simply because $\mathcal{A}$ cannot be defined.